Rory-Sullivan/Rory-Sullivan.github.io/experience.md

 - **Dates:** September 2020 – October 2022
 - **Languages/Technologies:** C#, VB.NET, JavaScript, T-SQL, ASP.NET, AWS

-This was my first position as a software engineer, I started off solving tickets for existing systems and quickly moved on to new feature development.
+This was my first position as a software engineer.
+I started off solving tickets for existing systems and quickly moved on to new feature development.

 Achievements: